redBorder/redborder-documentation/docs/guides/use_cases/04_case.md

 ![SSH brute-force attack: Enabling Correlation Engine](images/ch30_img005_a.png)

 After that, we will have to wait a few minutes to ensure that CEP is running.
-We can use the `rb_get_services.sh` script to ensure that.
+We can use the `rbcli service list` command to ensure that.

 ![SSH brute-force attack: Correlation Engine enabled](images/ch30_img005_b.png)